-As technological progress has been considered as an inherent aspect of globalisation, the same shall be addressed by looking at the way it has been employed as a working tool and also as an issue to be addressed.
+As technological progress has been considered as an inherent aspect of globalisation, the same is addressed by looking at the way it has been employed as a working tool and also as an issue to be addressed.
 The past few decades have witnessed the need to go beyond the conventional ways of working like - painting, sculpture, printmaking, to the inclusion of video, internet, etc. It could be said with certainty, that there is a move ahead from the notion of 'visual arts' towards a 'multi-sensorial experience'; thereby moving the viewer from the state of pure retinality to that of an immersive experience.
 It also looks as how the inclusion of the experiencer in the works itself marks the completion of the work, for example the works by Shilpa Gupta functioning on run-time video, or those of Internet Art which require the viewers to be a responding individual to complete it.
 Another aspect of Internet Art has been that of assimilating unknown individuals with similar opinions and ideological following together.
-As seen in the works on Tejal Shah, in which the artists has hosted a website requesting queer couples to post their individual struggles and experiences as they maintain a distinct social identity.
+As seen in the works on Tejal Shah, in which the artists have hosted a website requesting queer couples to post their individual struggles and experiences as they maintain a distinct social identity.
 This could be done through posting of images or write-ups, at the same time maintaining secrecy at their request.
 Just as globalisation got together individuals to protest against globalisation in Seattle, in 1999, this venture by Shah marks an act of bringing a sense of connectedness of individuals sharing similar views and situations.
 With this the notions of the Information Age and of 'digitextuality' will be explored.

 As a continuation of the character of technological progress, as mentioned in the first and second chapter, the movement of individuals across the globe gave rise to need of re-reading of individual identities.
 These would be done both at the local, regional level and also at the international level.
 Further this brings us to a position where not just the reading of the migrant individuals, but also that of artworks undergo a transformation when exhibited in different venues; bringing forth the notion of the reader and the politics of projecting the works.
 This brings forth the role of the curators and the largescale shows, art fairs, biennials and triennials.
-The section shall therefore look at the manner in which the curators decide the premise of exhibiting, projecting and providing a direction to read works.
-This would be done keeping in mind the role of the curator in terms of the selection of artists or artworks, the venue or event of exhibition and the creation of analysing the model adopted, the locational relevance, the thematic building and most importantly the aim of moulding the entire project to befit the global idiom.
+The section therefore looks at the manner in which the 'exhibition makers -curators' have gained a status of importance in the projection and circulation of works of art.
+This would be done keeping in mind the role of the curator in terms of the selection of artists or artworks, the venue or event of exhibition and the creation of the context of reading works.
+This shall also include the coming up of the biennial in India; analysing the model adopted, the locational relevance, the thematic building and most importantly the aim of moulding the entire project to befit the global idiom.